On Thurston's parametrization of $\mathbb{C}{\rm P}^1$-structures: Introduction

+In \S \ref{ThurstonParameter}, we outline this correspondence, in part, giving more details, following the work of Kulkarni and Pinkall \cite{Kullkani-Pinkall-94}.
 A hyperbolic structure on $S$ is in particular a $\CP^1$ structure, and its holonomy is a discrete and faithful representation of $\pi_1(S)$ into $\PSL(2, \R)$, called a {\it Fuchsian representation}.
 One holonomy representation of a $\CP^1$-structure on $S$ corresponds to countably many different $\CP^1$-structures on $S$.
 Indeed, there is an operation called $2\pi$-grafting (or simply grafting) which transforms a $\CP^1$-structure to a new $\CP^1$-structure, preserving its holonomy representations.
 The following theorem of Goldman characterizes all $\CP^1$-structures with fixed Fuchsian holonomy. \begin{thm}[\cite{Goldman-87}]\Label{Goldman} Every $\CP^1$-structure $C$ on $S$ with Fuchsian holonomy $\rho$ is obtained by grafting the hyperbolic structure $\tau$ along a unique multiloop $M$. \end{thm} Goldman actually proved the theorem for more general quasi-Fuchsian groups, although the proof is immediately reduced to the case of Fuchsian representations by a quasiconformal map of $\CP^1$.
 Let $C$ be a $\CP^1$-structure with Fuchsian holonomy $\pi_1(S) \to \PSL(2, \C)$.
 Then, by Theorem \ref{Goldman}, $C$ corresponds to $(\tau, M)$, where $\tau$ is the hyperbolic structure $\H^2/ \Im \rho$ and each loop of $M$ has a $2\pi$-multiple weight.

 For a subgroup $\Gamma \sub \PSL(2, \C)$, the {\it limit set} of $\Gamma$ is the set of the accumulation points of a $\Gamma$-orbit in $\CP^1$, and the domain of discontinuity is the complement of the limit set in $\CP^1$.
 In \S \ref{ProofGoldman}, we give an alternative proof of Theorem \ref{Goldman}, directly using pleated surfaces given by the Thurston parameters.